Ward, New Zealand

 Ward is a small town in Marlborough, New Zealand.
-It is located on State Highway 1, 82 km north of Kaikoura.
+It is located on State Highway 1, 82 km north of Kaikōura.
 The Flaxbourne River flows past to the north and into the Pacific Ocean at Ward Beach to the south-east of Ward.
 A current initiative aims to have the town renamed as Flaxbourne.

 History

 Flaxbourne Station was established in the area around 1847.
 In 1905, most of the station was subdivided as part of the government's land reform, and Ward township was formed.
 The area was known by the name of the station.
 On the initiative of Richard Seddon, who was prime minister at the time, the township was named after his friend and political colleague Joseph Ward; a measure that was controversial at the time.
 The township of Seddon, named after Richard Seddon at the same time, is 20 km north of Ward.

 In 1961 the population was 218.

 As of 2017, there is a campaign to have the town renamed as Flaxbourne.
 The NZ Geographic Board, i.e. the organisation that has the final say on place names in New Zealand, has advised that the name Ward has never been officially registered.